Chestnut: Description

-Chestnut trees are of moderate growth rate (for the Chinese chestnut tree) to fast-growing for American and European species.
-Their mature heights vary from the smallest species of chinkapins, often shrubby, to the giant of past American forests, C. dentata that could reach 30 m.
-Between these extremes are found the Japanese chestnut (C. crenata) at 10 m average; (Note: Some specimens can have greater bulk.) followed by the Chinese chestnut (C. mollissima) at about 15 m, then the European chestnut (C. sativa) around 30 m.
+Chestnut trees are of moderate growth rate (for the Chinese chestnut) to fast growth rate (for American and European species).
+Their mature heights vary from the tallest, C. sativa that can reach 35–36 m, and C. dentata that can reach around 30 m, to the smallest species of chinkapins, often shrubby, Between these extremes are found the Japanese chestnut tree (C. crenata) at 10 m average; (Note: Some specimens can have greater bulk.) followed by the Chinese chestnut tree (C. mollissima) at about 15 m.

-The Chinese and more so the Japanese chestnuts are both often multileadered and wide-spreading, whereas European and especially American species tend to grow very erect when planted among others, with little tapering of their columnar trunks, which are firmly set and massive.
+The Chinese and more so the Japanese chestnut trees are both often multistemmed and wide-spreading, while C. sativa and C. dentata tend to grow very erect when planted among others, with little tapering of their columnar trunks, which are firmly set and massive.
 When standing on their own, they spread on the sides and develop broad, rounded, dense crowns at maturity.
-The foliage of the European and American species has striking yellow autumn coloring.
+The foliage of the European and American species has striking yellow autumn colour.

-Its bark is smooth when young, of a vinous maroon or red-brown color for the American chestnut, grey for the European chestnut.
-With age, American species' bark becomes grey and darker, thick, and deeply furrowed; the furrows run longitudinally, and tend to twist around the trunk as the tree ages, sometimes reminiscent of a large cable with twisted strands.
+Chestnut bark is smooth when young, of a vinous maroon or red-brown colour for the American chestnut, grey for the sweet chestnut.
+With age, the bark becomes grey-brown and darker, thick, and deeply furrowed; the furrows run longitudinally, and tend to twist around the trunk as the tree ages, sometimes reminiscent of a large cable with twisted strands.